seanorourke7/RPSLS/README.md

 I didn't manage to make an any appointments with my Mentor for this project but I was able to troubleshoot on slack and through general google searches.

-When I wrote the funtion to check the answer originally it was over 200 lines in length.
-I had written all permutations into one function.
-Although it worked fine, I wasn't comfortable with the the length of it so I split it into a 'checkAnswer' function which checked if the user won or if it is a draw and a seperate 'checkLose Function' to check if the CPU won, and split them into 2 seperate js pages away from the main js page so they stand on their own.
-It was too much code on one page.
-I would like to reduce the code further still and hope to do so in future.
+Originally I had the checkanswer function in 1 page that was extremly long.
+I split it into 2 seperate pages but on feedback from my prject submission I refactored the code to reduce the amount of repetition and put it all back into one page.

 I had several friends/family test the game and made changes based on their feedback.
 The biggest changes were to add sounds, to create a winning finish line, ie: first to 5, and to move the selection tiles below the result tiles to make it more visually appealing.